j-davitt/reading-notes/401/class37.md

 ## Multiple Reducers Example

 **Why create multiple reducers?**
+For ease of maintaining.

-**How would you combine multiple reducers?**
+**How would you combine multiple reducers?** by using the combineReducers function.

-**How will you manage state as an immutable object? why?**
+**How will you manage state as an immutable object? why?** return a new object with the updated state.

 ## Redux Docs: Using Combined Reducers